baihuqian/baihuqian.github.io/_posts/Learning/2020-04-13-wharton-on-coursera-introduction-to-corporate-finance.md

 >Lesson: FCFE is residual cash flow left over after all of the project’s requirements have been satisfied, implications accounted for, and all debt financing has been satisfied.

-Debts are taken care of between FCFE and FCF because they are senior claimants than eqnity.
+Debts are taken care of between FCFE and FCF because they are senior claimants than equity.

 >Lesson: FCFE is the cash flow that can be distributed to the shareholders (i.e., **equity**) of the project or company.